earthlab/abc-classroom/README.md

 # Experimenting with grading workflows

-This repository is the wild wild west playground for experimenting with workflows that allow a course instructor to prepare material, distribute it to learners, and for them to then turn in their homework.
+This under development package supports several activities related to developing online courses using Jupyter notebooks including:

+1. preparing course materials
+2. distributing course materials to learners in a GitHub classroom environment
+3. automatic feedback on student assignments using CircleCi and
+4. autograding infrastructure for student assignments

 ## Try it out!

-Install with `pip install -e.` from the directory of this README.
+Install locally with `pip install -e.` from the directory of this README.

 Then run `nbauthor master/01-lecture.ipynb`.
 This will take the master notebook, and create a student and autograder version.
 The student version will be in